HarpurCriticalArchive/web/home.md

 often fascinating prose notes that he wrote for them.
 Most of these versions have never been published - until now.

-Use the Browse menu to start exploring, but it is a good idea to read the brief
+Use the Browse menu to start exploring the poems, but it is a good idea to read the brief
 [Overview of the CHCA](31) first, or the much fuller Introduction below.

 Introduction to the CHCA: